A thing I'd like to exist: benchmarks for train internet

 I recently visited Loughborough by train, and found the internet on the route to be absolutely awful - not sufficient for light web browsing or dealing with emails.
 I’ve also fairly recently taken trains from London to Oxford on which the internet was great.

 Internet connectivity massively affects my experience of travelling by train: it’s the difference between viewing the time as ‘wasted travel time’ and ‘potentially productive working time’.
-Recent analysis estimated better internet on trains would be worth £9.9bn to the UK’s economy1, with a cost-benefit ratio of almost 50:1 - much higher than the best-case ever presented for HS2 of 2.5:1.2
+Recent analysis estimated better internet on trains would be worth £9.9bn to the UK’s economy1Over the standard UK rail planning horizon of 60 years, with a 3.5% then 3% discount rate.

 The proposal: benchmark internet speed and reliability on different train routes with different network operators.